luchaoqi/my3dgen/README.md

 </div>

-<h2>If you find this work useful for your research, please kindly star our repo and cite our paper.</h2>

 <!-- ## Updates
 - [02/2024] Extension paper has been accepted by TPAMI.
 - [01/2024] Dataset link has been updated with hugginface.